NoxMoon/inside_beauty/README.md

     * ingredient: list of ingredients in a product
     * image: product image

-We created three main tables for skin care, body care and makeup products.
-Products are further divided into subcategories such as moisturizer, serum, sunscreen, exfoliator, etc., and one product may belong to multiple categories.
-There are 4810, 419, 2513 unique products for skin care, body care and makeups, respectively.
+We created three main tables for skin care, body care and makeup products, with 4810, 419, 2513 unique products, respectively.
+Products are further divided into subcategories (moisturizer, serum, sunscreen, exfoliator, etc.).

 * Ingredient information of 1750 ingredients.
     * name: ingredient name